tanaka-hideya/NIFREC/README.md

 ## Tips and troubleshooting
 - Unique identifiers: The index column specified by --idxcol must uniquely identify molecules; it is used in filenames and CSV indices.
 - Parallelism: Heavy steps support parallel execution.
 Use --njobs to control the number of workers (negative values use CPU cores - 1).
-- RDKit/xTB install: If RDKit wheels from PyPI are unavailable for your platform, prefer conda-forge for rdkit and xtb.
 - Output folders: Each step creates its output folder with the exact path you specify; if the folder already exists, creation may fail.
 Use a fresh path or remove the existing directory before rerunning.

 ## Citation